 Boat or Personal Watercraft

-To drive a powered vessel for recreational purposes on NSW waterways at a speed of 10 knots (18.5 km/h) or more, you need a boat driver licence.
-You need a licence to drive a Personal Watercraft (PWC) at any speed.
+To drive a powered vessel for recreational purposes on NSW waterways at a speed of 10 knots (18.5 km/h) or more, you need a general boat driving licence.
+You need a personal watercraft (PWC) driving licence to drive a PWC at any speed.

 When is a licence required?